globocom/m3u8/README.md

 - follows the code conventions

-If you plan to implement a new feature or something that will take more than a few minutes, plase open an issue to make sure we don't work on the same thing.
+If you plan to implement a new feature or something that will take more than a few minutes, please open an issue to make sure we don't work on the same thing.